 Fall Car Maintenance Tips

-With autumn around the corner, take the time to get your vehicle in shape for that unpredictable Ohio weather.
+With fall around the corner, take the time to get your vehicle in shape for that unpredictable Ohio weather.
 In just a few simple steps, you can ensure that you are protecting your investment and avoiding costly repairs down the road.
 Whether you do it yourself or visit a professional service technician, taking proactive steps to care for your car will prolong your car's value and beauty.

 Keep the battery connections clean, tight and corrosion-free.
 Extreme hot and cold weather is hard on batteries, so it is wise to check the battery charging system.
 Because batteries do not always give warning signs before they fail, it is advisable to replace batteries that are more than three years old.
-Be mindful of overuse of your battery, perhaps from those tailgates or late summer vacations!
+Be mindful of overuse of your battery, perhaps from all those tailgates or late summer vacations!